 Relevant Holding: The statute was an unconstitutional infringement on the right to vote and to travel, requiring strict scrutiny.
 There is no compelling state interest.

 Eu v.
 San Francisco County Democratic Cent.
 Comm., 489 U.S. 214 (1989)

 Basic Facts: California political parties challenged California’s primary laws based upon a violation of the First and Fourteenth amendments.

 Relevant Holding: California’s ban on primary endorsements by political parties and regulation of their internal affairs violates the Fourteenth Amendment.

 Gomillion v.
 Lightfoot, 364 U.S. 339 (1960)

 Basic Facts: City of Tuskegee had its boundaries redefined by the Legislature of Alabama removing all but four or five of the black voters in the city without removing a single white voter.
-Plaintiffs sued for declaratory judgment deeming the redefinition unconstitutional under Equal Protection Clause.
-Issue is whether the plaintiffs can go to trial.
+Plaintiffs sued for declaratory judgment deeming the redefinition unconstitutional under the Equal Protection Clause.
+The issue is whether the plaintiffs can go to trial.

 Relevant Holding: Insulation from federal judicial review for states exercising power over state interests does not apply when the power is used to circumvent a federally protected right.

 Basic Facts: Voter claimed that the county unit system of the primary election gave greater weight to votes of citizens from rural counties than to votes of residents of urban counties.